telerik/ajax-docs/knowledge-base/visual-studio-unable-to-find-dependency-build-warnings.md

 ---
-title: Unable to Find Dependency (MICROSOFT.WINDOWSAZURE.STORAGE, TELERIK.EVERLIVE.SDK.NET35, AWSSDK.CORE, AWSSDK.S3) build warnings on Telerik.Web.UI.dll in Visual Studio
+title: Unable to Find Dependency Microsoft.WindowsAzure.Storage, AWSSDK.CORE, AWSSDK.S3
 description: You may experience build warnings when compiling a solution with Telerik.Web.UI.dll in Visual Studio.
-They might be due to that RadCloudUpload relies on external references to Amazon, Azure and Everlive storage providers.
+They might be due to that RadCloudUpload relies on external references to Amazon and Azure storage providers.
 type: troubleshooting
 page_title: Visual Studio Build warnings on Telerik.Web.UI.dll
 slug: visual-studio-unable-to-find-dependency-build-warnings